AsifurRahman10/Pet-adoption-website/Readme.md

     - Buttons: "Like", "Adopt", and "Details"
   - If any field is missing from the API response, handle it by displaying a placeholder or meaningful message.✅
 - **Right Side**:
-  - Clicking the "Like" button should add the pet's thumbnail to the right-side grid.
+  - Clicking the "Like" button should add the pet's thumbnail to the right-side grid.✅
-  - Display a 2-column layout for liked pet thumbnails.
+  - Display a 2-column layout for liked pet thumbnails.✅

 ### 4. **Modal Window**